MAI-Medicine-for-AI/DSA/classification/chapter9.md

 ---
-title: "Chapter 9: Security & Infrastructure Disorders"
+title: "Chapter I: Security & Infrastructure Disorders"
 nav_order: 11
 parent: "Full Classification Overview"
 ---
-# Chapter 9: Security & Infrastructure Disorders
+# Chapter I: Security & Infrastructure Disorders

 This category encompasses disorders that arise not from the model’s intrinsic robustness, but from flaws in external infrastructure or security design.

 ---

-## System-Prompt Leakage Disorder
+## I-1: System-Prompt Leakage Disorder

 **Definition**
 A disorder in which prompt information from the system layer, which should remain hidden, becomes exposed.